 On this page

-- What innovation will bring to your business
+- Understand the benefits innovation will bring to your business

-Innovation is often associated with the introduction of new products or services in your business; however, it can also be about changing the way you do business.
+Innovation is often associated with the introduction of new products or services in your business.
+But it can also be about changing the way you do business.

-If you develop a focus on innovation in your business, you will ensure everyone in the business is working towards better business practices and improving business efficiency and performance.
+If you develop a focus on innovation in your business, you'll ensure everyone in the business is working towards better business practices, and improving business efficiency and performance.

 Some of the other benefits include: